multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 The methods above treat the stored value as having a specific **type**, namely the type `BigUint`.
 Under the hood, `BigUint` is a big unsigned number, handled by the VM.
 There is no need to import any library, big number arithmetic is provided for all contracts out of the box.

 Normally, smart contract developers are used to dealing with raw bytes when storing or loading values from storage.
 The Elrond framework for Rust smart contracts makes it far easier to manage the storage, because it can handle typed values automatically.
-Just wait until we get to automatic serialization of complex structures.

 ### **Setting some targets**